Shivananda04/Railway-Management-System/README.md

 This is the back end for the entire project.
 This is made using Flask.

+## ER Diagram

+Contains the Entity-Relationship diagram of our database.

+## Railway.mwb

+Contains the schemas of the database.

 ## Railway database.sql

 This is the SQL code for the project.
-The database consists of 13 tables .
+The database consists of 13 tables.

 ## How to use the website